Zooce/zomb-file/README.md

-# The ZOMB file format (WORK IN PROGRESS)
+# The ZOMB file format **(!!!
+WORK IN PROGRESS !!!)**

-Welcome!
-This is the ZOMB data-exchange file format.
-It's a mix of JSON and TOML but with macros!
+Welcome to the ZOMB file format specification.
+It's basically a mix of JSON and TOML...but with macros!

-> _Similar to how JSON is pronounced "j-son", ZOMB is pronounced "zom-b" 🧟._
+> _NOTE: Similar to how JSON is pronounced "J-son", ZOMB is pronounced "zom-B" 🧟._

 ## Objectives